UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

         outfile.write(f"The number is: {x}")

 In this case, the comprehension: ``[y**2 for y in a_sequence]`` iterates over ``a_sequence``, computes the square of each item, and creates a whole new list with the new values.
 All this, just so it can be iterated over again right away.
-If the original sequence is large (or is itself a lazy-evaluated iterable), the the step of creating the extra list can be expensive.
+If the original sequence is large (or is itself a lazy-evaluated iterable), then the step of creating the extra list can be expensive and unnecessary.

-generator comprehensions, on the other hand, create an iterable evaluates the items as they are iterated over, rather than all at once ahead of time -- so the entire collection is never stored.
+Generator comprehensions, on the other hand, create an iterable that evaluates the items as they are iterated over, rather than all at once ahead of time -- so the entire collection is never stored.

 The syntax for a generator comprehension is the same as a list comp, except it uses regular parentheses::